emdemor/cov19/README.md

 # Prediction for the spread of COVID-19 using Epidemiological Models
-The purpose of the cov19 package is to integrate the differential equations of epidemiological models and adjust their respective parameters with data using MCMC approach.
+The purpose of the cov19 package is to integrate the differential equations of epidemiological models and fit their respective parameters with data using MCMC approach.

 ### Table of Contents